Universality of Lipschitz quotients and the curve-flat index: Finite order curve-flat quotients

 \begin{enumerate}[label=(\alph*)] \item The function $f$ is curve-flat. \item The restriction $f_{|(M,\omega\circ d)}$ is curve-flat and $f$ is constant on every arm. \end{enumerate}

 \end{proposition} \begin{proof} The implication \ref{MainPropositionAGen_a} $\Rightarrow$ \ref{MainPropositionAGen_b} is straightforward.
 Indeed, the restriction of a curve-flat function is curve-flat, and thus it follows directly that $f_{|(M,\omega\circ d)}$ is curve-flat.
-Similarly, for every $x\in M$, the function $f_{|\text{Arm}(x)}$ is curve-flat, and since $\text{Arm}(x)$ is rectifiably connected, this function must be constant.
+Similarly, for every $x\in M$, the function $f_{|\text{Arm}(x)}$ is curve-flat, and since $\text{Arm}(x)$ is geodesic, this function must be constant.